sinanlin/eos/README.md

 - architecture [ubuntu|darwin]
 - optional mode [full|build]

-The second optional input can be full or build where full implies that it installs dependencies and builds eos.
-If you omit this input then build script always installs dependencies and then builds eos.
+The second optional input can be full or build.
+The input ‘full’ implies that it installs dependencies and builds eos.
+If user omits this input, build script will always install dependencies and then builds eos.

 ```bash
 ./build.sh <architecture> <optional mode>